That Was the Week That Was: US versions

 An American version was on NBC from 10 November 1963 to May 1965.
 The pilot featured Henry Fonda and Henry Morgan, with Mike Nichols and Elaine May as guests, and supporting performers including Gene Hackman.
-The recurring cast included Frost, Morgan, Buck Henry, and Alan Alda, with Nancy Ames singing the opening song and Stanley Grover and Ames performing solos and duets; regular contributors included Gloria Steinem, William F. Brown, Tom Lehrer, and Calvin Trillin.
+The recurring cast included Frost, Morgan, Buck Henry, Tom Bosley, and Alan Alda, with Nancy Ames singing an opening news-satire-song and Stanley Grover and Ames performing solos and duets.
+Regularly contributing writers included Gloria Steinem, William F. Brown, Tom Lehrer, and Calvin Trillin.
+Norman Paris was the musical director.
 The announcer was Jerry Damon.
 A running gag was a mock feud with Jack Paar, whose own program followed TW3 on the NBC Friday schedule; Paar repeatedly referred to TW3 as "Henry Morgan's Amateur Hour".

-Of 50 episodes, only a few survive in video form.
-The first-season black-and-white episodes were preserved on kinescope film; the surviving color episodes of the second and final season were recorded in the then-standard two-inch color quadruplex videotape format.
+Of 50 episodes, only a few survive in video form, yet audio episodes survive on acetate disc.
+The first-season black-and-white episodes were preserved on kinescope film; the surviving colour episodes of the second and final season were recorded in the then-standard two-inch colour quadruplex videotape format.
 The Paley Center has copies of some seven episodes, including the hour-long pilot.
 Also, scripts of all shows survive, both in the NBC Collection at the Library of Congress and in the papers of executive producer Leland Hayward at the New York Public Library.
-Amateur audio recordings of all or nearly all episodes also survive, and an hour-long recording, That Was That Was The Week That Was, a compilation of bits from various show, was issued on LP and, in 1992, reissued on CD.
+Amateur audio recordings of all or nearly all episodes also survive, and an hour-long recording, That Was That Was The Week That Was, a compilation of bits from various shows, was issued on LP and, in 1992, reissued on CD.
 After the series' cancellation, Lehrer, who did not appear on the show, recorded a collection of his songs used on the show on That Was The Year That Was, released by Reprise Records in September 1965.

-One episode showed a smiling President Lyndon B. Johnson contemplating an easy 1964 campaign against Republican nominee Senator Barry M. Goldwater of Arizona.
-The satirists sang that Goldwater could not win because he "does not know the dance of the liberal Republicans", then a substantial portion of the GOP, many of whose members had supported New York Governor Nelson A. Rockefeller for the Republican nomination.

 ABC aired a That Was The Week That Was special on 21 April 1985, hosted by David Frost and Anne Bancroft and featuring future Saturday Night Live cast members Jan Hooks and A. Whitney Brown and puppetry from Spitting Image.